-If you do not suffer from depression or are not qualified to diagnose depression then please do not try to give a reason for someone being depressed.
-When I came out about my depression, most people approached me with love and support.
+Five years ago when I came out about my depression, most people approached me with love and support.
 However, I did have someone message me asking for reasons why I was so depressed.
+This is not an empathetic question to ask someone.
 I avoided the question and gave my reasoning for why I decided to share my story.
-I wanted to share my story around the holiday season because I remember people from my group therapy saying that the holiday season is a very hard time for them and their depression.
-So, this person then told me it made sense because in the summer there is so much to do and that they heard all those things about lack of Vitamin D being a huge cause of depression.
+I wanted to share my story around the holiday season because I remember people from my outpatient program saying that the holiday season is a very hard time for them and their depression.
+This person who asked me why I was depressed then told me it made sense because in the summer there is so much to do and that they heard all those things about lack of Vitamin D being a huge cause of depression.

 There needs to be a better understanding in the world about depression.
-If someone you know is depressed right now it's not necessarily because it's the middle of winter and they have nothing to do.
-Chances are they have it in every month of the year, but you just don't know it.
+People can still suffer from depression in the summertime when they are getting plenty of Vitamin D. Chances are they have it in every month of the year, but you just don't know it.
 People who suffer from depression need more empathy.
-It would actually make life a lot easier, I know at least for me.
 If people felt more understood then they might be more open to share their mental illness with others.
-So, if you are reading this I hope you have learned about some of the myths about depression.
-I hope you reach out to that friend who has depression and tell them you love them instead of asking questions or placing blame on a season.
+So, if you are reading this, I hope you reach out to that friend who has depression and tell them you love them instead of asking questions or placing blame on a season or vitamin deficiency.